 Whew, finally I don’t feel like I’m going crazy.
-When I was growing up all rubber soled athletic footwear were described as tennis shoes.
+When I was growing up rubber soled athletic footwear was called tennis shoes.
 I’m not sure when I began to notice these shoes being referred to as sneakers but I do know that the people in my circle using this term were younger than me so I was thinking I crossed over into another generation.
 Not that we had many in-depth discussions about tennis shoes but when the subject came up and I found myself about to utter the word ten… I’d quickly change it up to sneakers.

 So the other day I got into a conversation about Converse which propelled me to research the topic.
 I was so glad to find out that the terminology for tennis shoes, sneakers, trainers, and athletic shoes is used interchangeably and refers to rubber soled footwear worn for exercise, athletic activities, and street wear.

 Anyway, back in the 70s Converse All Stars were a huge deal and for some baffling reason I can’t remember if I’ve ever owned a pair.
 I guess this means I’m one of the 40% of Americans who do not have, nor ever owned a pair of Converse (but again my memory is a little foggy).
 But I figured since I’m always going on and on about heels that I should at least dedicate some time to athletic shoes and specifically Converse in part because of their rich history.

 - 1908 Converse Rubber Company opens for business